 Even before you reach the VAT threshold, you do have an option to voluntarily register for VAT.
 As with many business decisions, there are both benefits and drawbacks to registering before you reach the threshold.

 Being VAT-registered means extra recordkeeping and paperwork, but it can save you money in the long run.
 This is because even if your business is operating below the registration limit, you must still pay VAT to your VAT-registered suppliers and have no way of reclaiming that money from the government (more on how this works later).

 Registering does mean that you also have to charge VAT to your customers (unless you sell VAT-exempt goods and services).
 Of course, this means raising your prices for end customers, which can impact customers that are used to paying a certain amount.
 If you sell goods and services to customers that are already VAT-registered, the price increase won’t affect them because they can reclaim the VAT.

 If you are considering becoming registered before it’s required, you need to weigh the implications of raising your prices and adding extra work for yourself (or your small business accountant if you’ve leveraged assistance).

 Top Tip: There can be serious consequences if you begin charging VAT without being officially registered.
 Learn about the consequences of late registration and how to officially register by reading our guide on whether you can charge VAT when you’re not registered⚡️

 VAT charges and exemptions

 VAT is collected on most goods and services in the UK.
-Examples of VAT taxable (or VATable) supplies and items include:
+Examples of VAT-taxable supplies and items include: